AdemDenizPiskin/Autonomous-Vehicle-Control/README.md

 A script to calculate empirically some linearized parameters for the vehicle dynamics.

 ### semi_lin_VD.m
-A function that models the semi-linear dynamics of the car.
+A function that models the semi-linear dynamics of the vehicle that would be used by the MPC

+### vehicle_dynamics.m
+The model for the actual non-linear dynamics of the vehicle

 ### test_vehicle_dynamics.m
 A simple test of the vehicle dynamics on a circular road